Visa policy of Hong Kong

 The visa policy of Hong Kong deals with the requirements in which a foreign national wishing to enter Hong Kong through one of the 13 immigration control points must meet to obtain an entry permit (permit to enter) or Visa, which depending on the traveller's nationality, may be required to travel to, enter, and remain in the Hong Kong Special Administrative Region.
-Visitors from over 145 countries are permitted without Visa entry for periods ranging from 7 to 180 days, to the Hong Kong Special Administrative Region for tourism or certain business-related activities.
-All visitors must hold a passport valid for more than 1 month.
+Visitors from over 170 countries are permitted without Visa entry for periods ranging from 7 to 180 days, to the Hong Kong Special Administrative Region for tourism or certain business-related activities.
+All visitors must hold a passport valid for at least 1 month.